0danny/re47/README.md

 * Files and Directories: `lower_case_underscored`
 * Namespaces: `PascalCase`

+### Rules/Notes

-Please try to match the functionality as closely as possible to the original game.
-This is currently not a byte-accurate decomp.
-Also do not introduce any external dependencies into the project without consulting someone first.
+1. Please try to match the functionality as closely as possible to the original game.
+This is currently not a byte-accurate decomp so you don't have to go overboard if something doesn't match exactly.
+2. Do not introduce any external dependencies into the project without consulting someone first.
+3. Do not include any retail resources from the original game in your pull requests.

 **Reporting bugs**: Use the Issues tab to report any bugs or inconsistencies.